fluxly/ofxFluxly/README.md

-# ofxFluxly
+#ofxFluxly

-Fluxly in openFrameworks for the Mac.
+Fluxly in openFrameworks and Box2D for the Mac.